 docs

-v1 Pricing Dashboard
+v1 Pricing Start free

 Getting started / quickstart-mcp